JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Load the data

-To retrieve the data about the rocket launches in the view model, you'll need an instance of `SpaceXSDK` from the Multiplatform library.
+To retrieve the data about the rocket launches in the view model, you'll need an instance of `KoinHelper` from the Multiplatform library.
+It will allow you to call the SDK function with the correct database driver.

 1. In `ContentView.swift`, pass it in through the constructor: